 Additionally, pool maintenance requires the use of chemicals, which contribute to greenhouse gas production.
 Opting for more green pool maintenance products and recognizing areas where a pool is experiencing energy loss are great first steps in your inground pool transformation.

-How to Make my Pool an Eco-Friendly Inground Pool?
+How do I Make my Pool Eco-Friendly?

 There are small efforts that pool owners can take, which lead to big changes in energy consumption, water loss, and greenhouse gas production.
 Creating a more eco-friendly inground pool comes down to the following strategies.

-1. Consistent, Proper Chemical Monitoring
+Consistent & Proper Chemical Monitoring

 You can use less chemicals by performing regular chemical monitoring.
 A healthy pool will require less pool chemicals than a severely unbalanced pool.
-When you don’t monitor and adjust your chemicals regularly, there is no doubt about it, your pool will require more chlorine, algaecide, and other chemicals to correctly balance the water.
+When you don’t monitor and adjust your chemicals regularly, there is no doubt about it, your pool will require more chlorine, algaecide, and other chemicals to correctly balance the water

-2. Upgrade to Energy Efficient Equipment
+Upgrade to Energy Efficient Rated Equipment

 Choosing an energy star rated pool pump will greatly cut down your pool’s energy consumption level.
 In addition, solar pool heaters are great alternatives for heating your pool.
 If you have a pump that is aging or you have an older style heater, upgrading can be an easy choice for reducing energy consumption and achieving better results with your inground pool.

-4. Using a Pool Cover
+Use a Pool Cover

 A pool cover can keep your chemicals more balanced, prevent evaporation, and maintain the water’s temperature.
 Regularly using a solar cover is perfect etiquette for keeping your pool eco-friendly.